psywhale/passphrase/README.md

   -rc REPLACECOUNT, --replacecount REPLACECOUNT
                         How many characters in the phrase to replace.
 Default ALL
-  -C                    RaNdom CapItiLiZe the phrase
+  -C                    RaNdom CapItaLiZe the phrase

 ```